t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 For this section we'll focus on the pieces marked with the Raspberry Pi icon.
 These are our custom directives that we will define in the `CatFeederGadget` namespace.

-**NOTE**: *The complete code for this seciton is available in [t04glovern/alexa-gadget-cat-feeder/alexa-gadget-cat-feeder.py](../alexa-gadget-cat-feeder.py).
+**NOTE**: *The complete code for this section is available in [t04glovern/alexa-gadget-cat-feeder/alexa-gadget-cat-feeder.py](../alexa-gadget-cat-feeder.py).
 Below are just the directives, therefore you will still need the full code in order for this to function.*

 #### CatFeederGadget.Init